SAP-archive/teched2020-DEV268/exercises/ex2/README.md

 ![Define Entity Set](images/1060.png)

-7. In the screen ABAP Artifact Generation List the repository objects that will be generated are shown.
-This will be
+7. The wizard will now list the repository objects that will be generated, namely a service definition and an abstract entity in addition to the service consumption model.
   - The Service Definition: **ZSC_RAP_PRODUCTS_####**
   - The abstract entity: **ZRAP_####_SEPMRA_I_PRODUCT_E**